Members

 • To choose your own practitioner(s) from our list of behavioral health practitioners.
 If you are not satisfied with your initial choice, you have the right to choose another practitioner from our network.

-• To participate with your practitioner(s) in decision-making and treatment planning to help take charge of your own health.
+• To participate with your practitioner(s) in decision making and treatment planning to help take charge of your own health.

 • To get the information you need to make a thoughtful choice before you take any treatment your practitioner suggests.
 This includes information about the appropriateness or medical necessity of treatment options, regardless of cost or benefit coverage.
+CBA does not direct practitioners to restrict information regarding treatment options.

 • To complain or make appeals about CBA or the care you receive.